algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### Output

 - add to the output array;
-- free the allocated memory;
+- free the memory allocated to the chunk;
 - check EOF:
   - if EOF, indicate the interpretation was succesful;
   - if not EOF, continue the loop;